 Unfortunately, I had to trim this back to get it off the wire trellis.
 I tried to gently remove the vines but they were breaking as I worked with them.

-I bit the bullet, pulled out the clippers, and sacrificed it for this year.
+I bit the bullet, pulled out the clippers, and sacrificed it for the time being.
 I know that the vine will grow back up and it will look pretty and green, but I will probably not have blooms again until next spring.
 Oh well, I guess it’s better than letting it uproot itself.

 By the way, I feel completely unqualified to write a “how to tame a clematis” article.
 This poor clematis…